Water Lily (cocktail)

-The Water Lily is a cocktail made with gin, crème de violette, orange liquor such as triple sec or cointreau, and fresh lemon juice.
+The Water Lily is a cocktail made with gin, crème de violette, orange liqueur such as triple sec or cointreau, and fresh lemon juice.
 It can be garnished with orange zest and served in a coupe glass.

 The variation White Lily is made with gin, rum and Cointreau, and the anise-flavored French liquor pastis, omitting the violet liquor.

+The Moonlight cocktail is identical to the Water Lily, except with lime juice in place of the lemon juice.